yaroAmaro219/Nasa/README.md

 - Look into [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so you can save data to the user's browser
 - Add a second API
 - Add creative use of event listeners and UI interaction
-- Get feedback from UX student
+- Get input from a UX student on how to make your app have intuitive UI and design

 ### STEP 6 - Technical Demonstration